AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 In this file you have to change the wifi credentials, add your SSID and password.

 ## main.cpp
 Here you have to change the address on all calls from localhost to the IP-address of your local arrowhead cloud.
 You also have to change the address of your provider and consumer body to match this.
 The provider address should be the same as your arrowhead cloud and the consumer should be the address of your stm32 board.
-Take not of which port you define to the provider as you will use it in your flask app.
+Take note of which port you define to the provider as you will use it in your flask app.

 ## <span>flaskapp.p</span>y
 Make sure that the port matches the port of the provier system in main.cpp and that the address is set to 0.0.0.0 to allow external communication.